WFCD/warframe-deathlog/README.md

 This is not in violation of any usage rules so far as I am aware, and if any member of Digital Extremes asks me to remove this repo, I will do so.

 ### Current options include:
-- cli
+- `cli`
-- Discord Webhook
+- `webhook` : Discord webhook

-Depending on your preference, use `npm run start:choice` where `choice` is one of the above.
+Depending on your preference, use `npm run start:choice` where `choice` is one of the above in code blocks.

 ### Current events
 - Start